On existence of normal p-complement of finite groups with restrictions on the conjugacy class sizes: Proof

 Assume that there exists $a\in F.S$ a $t$-element such that $|\pi(C_{F.S}(a))|>1$.
 Since $C_{F.S}(a)\cap Z(F)>1$, we get a contradiction with Lemma \ref{l:hallhigman}.

-Therefore $t$ is a connected component of $GK(F.S)$.
+Therefore, $t$ is a connected component of $GK(F.S)$.
 Since $t\in \pi_1(GK(F.S))$, we get $t=2$.
-From description of prime graph of finite simple group \cite{VV} it follows that $S\simeq Alt_5$.
-From Brauer $2$-character tables \cite{Atlas} it follows that $F.S$ contains an element $x$ such that $|x|\in\{6,10\}$; a contradiction. \end{proof}
+From a description of the prime graph of finite simple groups \cite{VasilevVdovin} it follows that $S\simeq Alt_5$.
+From Brauer $2$-character tables \cite{Conway} it follows that $F.S$ contains an element $x$ such that $|x|\in\{6,10\}$; a contradiction. \end{proof}

 From Lemmas \ref{aga1} and \ref{aga2} it follows that $G/O$ is a simple group and $p$ is a connected component of $GK(G/O)$.